 Sandfly Map

-Unlike on the West Island (aka Australia), there are no deadly critters in New Zealand.
+Unlike on the West Island (aka Australia), New Zealand has no deadly critters.
 But, as everyone who’s ever been to New Zealand will know, there are some nasties: they’re called sandflies (or Austrosimulium in biological terms).

 AED Locations